Driving to Orlando

 Local Information for Motorists Driving to Orlando

 Florida’s 511 Travel Information System offers real-time travel information available 24 hours a day, on the phone or on the Web.
 Traffic information is free, though cellular minutes or roaming charges may apply.
 511 uses speech-recognition technology that allows callers to speak the name of the roadway or area for which they want traffic information.
 Once connected to the new regional service, callers can request information by saying a road’s name or number or giving the city or county.
 Also available through 511 is information about lane closures and construction, severe weather, public transportation information, airport information and Amber Alerts.
-For more information, read their Help page, which explains the system in detail.
 Sign up to use the Florida 511 (FL511) system prior to driving to Orlando.

 A 511 iPhone app is available for free download on iTunes.
 The app is available for the iPhone, iPad and iPod Touch in the iTunes App Store.
 The app provides the same real-time traffic and travel time information as the 511 phone system and FL511.com.